 In 1809, Salem diarist William Bentley sent pears from the Endicott Pear Tree to former President John Adams.
 Adams planted the seeds and wrote, “I have several young Endicotts … in my garden.
 They are very flourishing and if I can guard them from accident I hope they will be an ornament to this farm and a comfort to some good citizens 200 years hence.”

-In 1904, the Boston Globe reported the tree bore fruit last season, although the pears were hard and not of too pleasant flavor.
+In 1904, the Boston Globe reported the tree bore fruit during the last season, although the pears were had ‘not of too pleasant flavor.’

 Lucy Larcom wrote a poem to commemorate the Endicott Pear Tree for Arbor Day in 1890: